Non-Liquid Cellular States: Topological, Geometrical, and Renormalization Formulas

 \subsubsection{Interpretations of renormalized interface tensors: $\cW'$ and $\t \cW$}

-Starting from the given data $\cW$, since there are two steps above for the geometrical and renormalization consistency formulas, we comment about the interpretations of $\cW'^{}$ and $\t \cW$. \begin{enumerate}[label=\arabic*., ref={},leftmargin=*] \item The interpretations of the solution of the minimal total quantum dimensions of $\cW'$ by Wen \cite{Wen2020pri2002.02433} is the following.
+Starting from the given data $\cW$, since there are two steps above for the geometrical and renormalization consistency formulas, we comment on the interpretations of $\cW'^{}$ and $\t \cW$. \begin{enumerate}[label=\arabic*., ref={},leftmargin=*] \item The interpretation of the solution of the minimal total quantum dimensions of $\cW'$ by Wen \cite{Wen2020pri2002.02433} is the following.

 If only $\cW$ is renormalized, say in \Eq{eq:sq-deformation}, $\cW \Rightarrow \cW' $, then we compare $\cW'$ to $\cW$.
-If there are multi-sublattices, say $\cW^A,\cW^B, \dots$ are renormalized, say $\cW'^{A'},\cW'^{B'}, \dots$ in \Eq{eq:hex-deformation} or \Eq{eq:deformation-AB}, then we compare the set of $\cW'$ (as the shorthand for the list $\cW'^{A'},\cW'^{B'}, \dots$) to the set of $\cW$ (as the shorthand for the list $\cW^A,\cW^B, \dots$):\\ (i) If $\cW'$ can be chosen to be either trivial or to be remained the same as $\cW$, then the gapped quantum states are {\bf\emph{{gapped liquid cellular states}}}.\\ (ii) If $\cW'$ cannot be chosen to be either trivial nor to be $\cW$, then the gapped quantum states are {\bf\emph{{gapped non-liquid cellular states}}}.
+If there are multi-sublattices, say $\cW^A,\cW^B, \dots$ are renormalized, say $\cW'^{A'},\cW'^{B'}, \dots$ in \Eq{eq:hex-deformation} or \Eq{eq:deformation-AB}, then we compare the set of $\cW'$ (as the shorthand for the list $\cW'^{A'},\cW'^{B'}, \dots$) to the set of $\cW$ (as the shorthand for the list $\cW^A,\cW^B, \dots$):\\ (i) If $\cW'$ can be chosen to be either trivial or to remain the same as $\cW$, then the gapped quantum states are {\bf\emph{{gapped liquid cellular states}}}.\\ (ii) If $\cW'$ cannot be chosen to be either trivial nor to be $\cW$, then the gapped quantum states are {\bf\emph{{gapped non-liquid cellular states}}}.